go-void/portal/README.md

 - Implement mechanism to return FORMERR when unpacking a message (prior to handling).
 Maybe move the unpacking into the handling func to be able to handle these kind of errors better and in a centralized place.
 (See OPT record)
 - Figure out a way to handle EDNS Options with access to some core components like cache, etc.
+- Adjust resolver API to allow return of multiple answer records

 #### Caching